githubzwk/operator-helloworld/README.md

 #### Add Print Task to Operator Role
 The operator framework implements Ansible roles.
 By default it will create a single role but you can certainly have many roles.
 Roles are mapped to the API endpoint of the CRD in the watches.yaml file.
 In this case we will be adding a print statement that will print some debug when a parameter toggle_message is set to true to the role.

+Create a memcached Deployment if it doesn't exist Ensure that the Deployment size is the same as specified by the 'Memcached' CR

 Role Tasks
 Be sure to examine the memcached Role tasks/main.yml file, which uses the k8s (Kubernetes) Ansible module to create a Deployment of memcached.